 Consider Companies’ Inventory Management Strategies

 If you are shipping to a company that uses JIT rather than JIC for its inventory management strategy, you could run into problems of fines and lower OTIF rates.
-For example, companies that are trying to minimize their inventory with a JIT strategy will not be happy if your shipment arrives earlier than agreed upon and they have to figure out what to do with the extra items that they don’t have space for.
+For example, companies that are trying to minimize their inventory with a JIT strategy will not be happy if your shipment arrives earlier than agreed upon.
+When that happens, they have to figure out what to do with the extra items.

-In some rare situations, such as a global pandemic, Walmart and other retailers will be understanding and will temporarily relax their OTIF guidelines.
+In some rare situations, such as a global pandemic, retailers will be understanding and will temporarily relax their OTIF guidelines.
 However, these companies have schedules to keep and shelves to stock, so their leniency will only go so far.

 The bottom line: understand your retailers’ inventory management strategies and plan your deliveries accordingly.